RENEWAL AGREEMENT ESTABLISHING AN ALLIANCE

 Outreach and Communication

-The Participants intend to work together to achieve the following outreach and communication goals:
+The Participants intend to work together to achieve the following outreach and communication goals, when resources permit:

 - To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and the IWEA-WP Web sites) to employers and workers in the industry.